Skip to main content

 Resistance Training the Anabolic Catalyst

-Weightlifting and other forms of are particularly synergistic with TRT.
+Weightlifting and other forms of resistance training are particularly synergistic with TRT.
 The primary mechanism is the stimulation of muscle protein synthesis.
 Testosterone therapy increases the potential for muscle growth, and resistance training provides the necessary stimulus to realize that potential.
 This has several downstream benefits:

 • Improved Insulin Sensitivity ∞ Muscle is a major consumer of glucose.
 Increasing muscle mass creates a larger “sink” for blood sugar, improving insulin sensitivity and helping to manage SHBG levels.